St Benedict's Church, Norwich: History

 The church was the most westerly of the five medieval churches along St Benedict's Street, and stood just within the city walls.
 The patronage of the church belonged to the priory of Buckenham until the dissolution of the monasteries.
 It was later purchased from the Crown by the parishioners.
+The parishioners held the advowson and appointed clergy by preaching contest, in a similar manner to the parishes of St Peter Mancroft and St Andrew.

+The sequence of building on site from the 11th century to the 16th century was revealed by excavations in 1972.
 The earliest structure on the site was an 11th-century nave with an apsidal east end.
 This was later extended eastwards with a square-ended chancel in the Early English style.
 The date of the round tower is obscure; as it appears now it seems to date from later than the nave, but it may still have been first built during the Norman period.

-The whole church was later rebuilt in the Perpendicular style, except for the tower, which was refaced and increased in height at the same time.
-The sequence of building on site from the 11th century to the 16th century was revealed by excavations in 1972.
+The tower was refaced and increased in height in the 14th century, adding an octagonal belfry.
+In the 15th century, the whole church was later rebuilt in the perpendicular style, except for the tower.
+A clerestoried nave with a north aisle in particular was built circa 1484.
+A font was created for the church in the 15th century.

-As it stood in the early 19th century, the body of the church consisted of the nave and chancel, with an aisle on the north side only, the latest part of the building.
+As it stood in the early 19th century, the body of the church consisted of a clerestoried nave and chancel, with an aisle on the north side only, the latest part of the building.
 Philip Browne, writing in 1814, said that despite its ancient foundation "the present building has a modern appearance", adding that "the inside is very neat, but has no monumental inscriptions.
 The communion plate is all of silver, and is modern and elegant.
 Instead of a communion table, the East end is fitted up with a real altar."

 Further restorations and alterations followed until the end of the 19th century.
-These included the reconstruction of the north aisle arcade with cast iron columns in 1896.
+By 1860 the church was considered so dilapidated that there was serious consideration for demolishing it and building a new church, though it instead received a restoration the same year, including a rebuilding of the east wall, a new east window, and a replacement of the lead roof with slates.
+The church contained an organ dating from 1860 by Ward.
+Restorations also included the reconstruction of the north aisle arcade with cast iron columns in 1896.
+This replaced two of the church's three arcade piers with these columns in order to improve sight lines for those sitting in the aisle.
+Another restoration took place in 1899.
 The appearance of the church in the 1930s is recorded in a series of photographs taken by George Plunkett.